bjornte/UX-patterns-for-findability/README.md

 **Do you have documentation** of an enterprise search actually providing useful and trusted findability for unstructured data behind the firewall?
 Please get in touch and let me know!
 Big thanks in advance :-)

-Not a focus: Technical relevancy
+Not a focus
 ===

+Technical relevancy
+---
-There are a ton of resources covering technical relevancy.
-This is the main focus area of all of the search providers.
-I'll just add a single opinion: For publicly available textual («unstructured») content, [Google Custom Search](https://cse.google.com/) (CSE) will yield the best technical relevancy in the majority of the cases.
-I wouldn't consider challenging them.
+There are a ton of resources covering this topic.
+It is the main focus area of all of the search providers.
+I’ll just add a single opinion: For publicly available textual («unstructured») content, [Google Custom Search](https://cse.google.com/) (CSE) will yield the best technical relevancy in the majority of the cases.
+I wouldn’t consider challenging them.
 However, their presentation can be improved significantly, most notably with result groups, which CSE does not offer but which is used abundantly by Google.com, setting user expectations.
 So my suggestion is to use CSE for public, unstructured content, Elasticsearch (or your preferred alternative) for other sources, and hopefully this framework (as a basis) for presentation.

+Visual esthetics
+---
+This is an important aspect of any user-facing service, but again, it’s well covered elsewhere.
+This repository concerns itself with *the user experience aspects of findability*, or, said differently, «how can we help improve findability by thinking smart about the user experience».

+Last, I would love your help in improving the goals here, so please get in touch or make commits as you please.